 Eye Health with Dr. Yoon

-Our vision is a critical component to the quality of our lives and ophthalmologist, Dr. Sara Yoon, helps her patients maintain healthy eyes for a vital life.
+Our vision is a critical component to the quality of our lives.
+Ophthalmologist and Cataract Surgeon, Dr. Sara Yoon, helps her patients maintain healthy eyes for a vital life.
 Dr. Yoon emphasizes to her patients that if to preserve vision, we have to remember our eyes are like any part of our body.
 We exercise daily, eat healthy and manage stress to stay healthy and age gracefully.
 Our eyes should not be overlooked!

 What can I do to improve the health of my eyes?

 Number one: everyone should get an eye screening.
 There are things we can catch, even if you don’t feel like you have a problem, you may have a problem that’s just not apparent.
 Aside from that, it’s taking good care of your body: diet, exercise, lifestyle and stress reduction.
 Our diet matters —we emphasize green, leafy vegetables and vegetables in general, as well as cutting out fast foods.